Mylittleswift/awesome-ios/README.md

 * [ScreenshotFramer](https://github.com/IdeasOnCanvas/ScreenshotFramer) - With Screenshot Framer you can easily create nice-looking and localized App Store Images.
 * [Semaphore](https://semaphoreci.com/product/ios) - CI/CD service which makes it easy to build, test and deploy applications for any Apple device. iOS support is fully integrated in Semaphore 2.0, so you can use the same powerful CI/CD pipeline features for iOS as you do for Linux-based development.

-## App Store

-* [Apple's Common App Rejections Styleguide](https://developer.apple.com/app-store/review/#common-app-rejections)  Highlighted some of the most common issues that cause apps to get rejected.
-* [Free App Store Optimization Tool](https://www.mobileaction.co) Lets you track your App Store visibility in terms of keywords and competitors.
-* [App Release Checklist](https://github.com/oisin/app-release-checklist/blob/master/checklist.md) - A checklist to pore over before you ship that amazing app that has taken ages to complete, but you don't want to rush out in case you commit a schoolboy error that will end up making you look dumber than you are.
-* [Harpy](https://github.com/ArtSabintsev/Harpy) - Notify users when a new version of your iOS app is available, and prompt them with the App Store link.
-* [iRate](https://github.com/nicklockwood/iRate) - A handy class that prompts users of your iPhone or Mac App Store app to rate your application after using it for a while.
-Similar to Appirater, but with a simpler, cleaner interface and automatic support for iOS fast application switching.
-* [appirater](https://github.com/arashpayan/appirater) - A utility that reminds your iPhone app's users to review the app.
-* [Siren](https://github.com/ArtSabintsev/Siren) - Notify users when a new version of your app is available and prompt them to upgrade.
-* [Appstore Review Guidelines](https://github.com/aashishtamsya/Appstore-Review-Guidelines) - A curated list of points which a developer has to keep in mind before submitting his/her application on appstore for review.
-* [AppVersion](https://github.com/amebalabs/AppVersion) - Keep users on the up-to date version of your App.

-## Xcode

-### Extensions (Xcode 8+)

-* [CleanClosureXcode](https://github.com/BalestraPatrick/CleanClosureXcode) - An Xcode Source Editor extension to clean the closure syntax.
-* [xTextHandler](https://github.com/cyanzhong/xTextHandler) - Xcode Source Editor Extension Toolset (Plugins for Xcode 8)
-* [SwiftInitializerGenerator](https://github.com/Bouke/SwiftInitializerGenerator) - Xcode 8 Source Code Extension to Generate Swift Initializers.
-* [XcodeEquatableGenerator](https://github.com/sergdort/XcodeEquatableGenerator) - Xcode 8 Source Code Extension will generate conformance to Swift Equatable protocol based on type and fields selection.
-* [Import](https://github.com/markohlebar/Import) - Xcode extension for adding imports from anywhere in the code.
-* [Mark](https://github.com/velyan/Mark) - Xcode extension for generating MARK comments.
-* [XShared](https://github.com/Otbivnoe/XShared) - Xcode extension which allows you copying the code with special formatting quotes for social (Slack, Telegram).
-* [XGist](https://github.com/Bunn/Xgist) - Xcode extension which allows you to send your text selection or entire file to GitHub's Gist and automatically copy the Gist URL into your Clipboard.
-* [Swiftify](https://objectivec2swift.com/) - Objective-C to Swift online code converter and Xcode extension.
-* [DocumenterXcode](https://github.com/serhii-londar/DocumenterXcode) - Attempt to give a new life for VVDocumenter-Xcode as source editor extension.
-* [Snowonder](https://github.com/Karetski/Snowonder) - 🔮 Magical import declarations formatter for Xcode.
-* [XVim2](https://github.com/XVimProject/XVim2) - Vim key-bindings for Xcode 9.
-* [Comment Spell Checker](https://github.com/velyan/Comment-Spell-Checker) - Xcode extension for spell checking and auto correcting code comments.